basilm4r0/digital-archive/README.md

 ## Things to address for deployment

+### Upload size

+The default maximum file size for uploading document is quite small and should be increased.
+It is most likely a PHP configuration thing.

 ### HTTPS

 Can probably be done by having a local proxy server in front (like `nginx`) and using certbot for https configuration of the proxy server.